YUEQIN18/Fall2020/Project/README.md

 ## Put rasp-camera.py on the desktop of Raspberry Pi

-If you don't know how to transfer files remotely to Raspberry Pi, please see [here](https://github.com/YUEQIN18/IoT/blob/master/Project/Use%20FileZilla%20to%20transfer%20files%20to%20Raspberry%20Pi.md)
+If you don't know how to transfer files remotely to Raspberry Pi, :white_check_mark:please see [here](https://github.com/YUEQIN18/IoT/blob/master/Project/Use%20FileZilla%20to%20transfer%20files%20to%20Raspberry%20Pi.md)

 ## Run rasp-camera.py on Raspberry Pi